YashRaythatha/digital_catalogue/README.md

 ---

-**Note**: This digital catalogue is designed for Microsoft's Global Partner Solutions program and contains proprietary course information.
-Please ensure compliance with Microsoft's usage policies when deploying or modifying this application.
+**Note**: This digital catalogue is designed for professional development and contains course information.
+Please ensure compliance with appropriate usage policies when deploying or modifying this application.